adambard/learnxinyminutes-docs/javascript.html.markdown

 // TODO: write about the .prototype property on constructors

 // Built-in types' prototypes work like this too, so you can actually change
-// the prototype of a string, for instance (although whether you should is
+// the prototype of a string, for instance.
-// another matter).
 String.prototype.firstCharacter = function(){
     return this.charAt(0)
 }
 "abc".firstCharacter() // = "a"

+// There are several implementations of JavaScript, which all gain new features
+// at different times.
+Sometimes, however, it's possible to replicate new
+// features by altering built in types or prototypes, which is called
+// "polyfilling".

+// For instance, we mentioned that Object.create isn't yet available in all
+// implementations, but we can still use it if we do this: if (Object.create === undefined){
+    Object.create = function(proto){
+        // make a temporary constructor with the right prototype var Constructor = function(){}
+        Constructor.prototype = proto
+        return new Constructor()
+    }
+}
 ```

 ## Further Reading